Sharif03/DevSkillAssignment/README.md

 # DevSkill-C#-Training
 This is a repository of C# Code.
-Which i code in DevSkill C# Training Course
+Which i do code in DevSkill C# Training Course.